The Puffballs21st October 2015

 Earthballs are easily identified though, as they have a tough warted skin, giving them their other common name ‘The Poison Pigskin Puffball’.

-Beware though, some species of Earthball can remain white in the middle, but they are still much firmer to the touch without the spongy effect inside.
-Remember; if you are unsure of what you have then the rule is always don’t eat it!
+Beware though, some species of Earthball can remain white in the middle, but they are still much firmer to the touch without the spongy effect inside and the skin will still be tough and warty.
+Remember: if you are unsure of what you have then the rule is always don’t eat it!

 If cut in half, this egg sack would reveal a small mushroom ready to burst through the egg skin and start growing.